Gastro-Oesophageal Reflux Disease

 Introduction

-Gastro-oesophageal reflux disease (GORD) is a condition whereby gastric acid from the stomach leaks up into the oesophagus.
+Gastro-oesophageal reflux disease (GORD) is a condition whereby gastric contents from the stomach leaks up into the oesophagus.

-It is a very common problem, affecting around a quarter of the population in Western countries and represents approximately 4% of primary care appointments.
+It is a common problem, affecting around a quarter of the population in many countries to varying degrees of severity; GORD can represent around 4% of primary care appointments.
 It is twice as common in men compared to women.

 In this article, we shall look at the risk factors, clinical features and management of gastro-oesophageal reflux disease.